Iron Hill Park near Newark in New Castle County, Delaware — The American Northeast (Mid-Atlantic)

 Erected 2015 by Delaware Public Archives.
 (Marker Number NC-211.)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Education.
-In addition, it is included in the Delaware Public Archives series list.
+In addition, it is included in the Delaware Public Archives, and the National Register of Historic Places (NRHP) series lists.
 A significant historical year for this entry is 1923.